Skip to main content

 Can we mix two license types in a single organization?

-Note: This requirement does not apply to Z-Series devices or vMXs which only use Enterprise licensing.
+Note: Enterprise licensed customers cannot be in a mixed license environment.
+However, this does not apply to Z-Series devices or vMXs (including the new Z-Series devices that can use Secure Teleworker licenses).
 Z-Series and vMX licenses can be added to organizations regardless of the MX license type currently applied.

 Is there a separate license to cover support or device warranty or software upgrades?